IlEvelynIl/BO1-AntiCheat/README.md

 This tool can also be updated to verify setup patches if the community votes on allowing such in the future.

+## Using it in your games
+If you decide to use this for your games, simply open it along side Black Ops 1 and it will automatically connect to the game.

+Also, it is important to display it on your stream/recording somewhere, and must be fully legible.

 ## Detection methods
 When a map is loaded/quit: